StevenBlack/vocab/million-dollar-words.md

 ### welt
-A more powerful way to say "a bruise."
-Boxers often have welts after a difficult match.
+A bruise.

 ### Weltanshauung
-A German word that means "world outlook" or "world view."
-It's a fancy way to say "perspective," and if you use it correctly, it sounds intelligent but not pretentious.
-If you want to talk about small-town morality, you can talk about the town's Weltanshauung.
-If you want to argue with someone, you can begin by saying "You have a different Weltanshauung" — you'll probably begin with an advantage.
+A German word that means world outlook, world view, or perspective.

 ### welter
 A lot or a great many; confusion, turmoil.
-Imagine having a welter of homework to do or seeing a welter of dirty laundry scattered about your room.
-Also a verb that means to writhe or wallow.

 ### Weltschmerz
-The kind of word only the Germans could come up with.
-It literally means "world pain," but it's used to evoke a strong melancholy over the state of the world.
+World pain, but used to evoke a strong melancholy over the state of the world.

 ### whelk
-An extremely civilized word for pimple, and a lot more euphonious (see euphonious) than "zit."
+A pimple or zit.

 ### whelp
 The young of a carnivore, for example a dog, bear, lion, seal, etc. Also a youth, especially an impudent or despised one.
-In machinery, whelps are any of a series of longitudinal projections or ridges on the barrel of a capstan, windlass, etc. or any of the teeth of a sprocket wheel.

 ### whiffle
-There are several meanings for this word, but the best is "to vacillate or go back and forth about something."
-Before going out to dinner, one may whiffle between wanting Chinese or Italian food.
+To vacillate or go back and forth about something.

 ### white paper
-An official report by the government about a specific issue.
-Environmentalists might refer to a white paper on the spotted owl.
+An official report about a specific issue.

 ### winnow
-It literally means to separate the grain from the chaff by getting rid of the chaff.
-There's even a piece of farm equipment called a winnower.
-You are more likely to use this word figuratively, however.
-You can winnow out the weak athletes to make an all-star team, or winnow the unimportant books from your overcrowded shelves and give them away.
+To separate the grain from the chaff by getting rid of the chaff.

 ### winsome